Functional Skills Training: How Employers Can Benefit

 • Operate with greater efficiency

-• Increase productivity & competitiveness
+• Increase productivity and competitiveness

 • Improve employee problem-solving abilities